The 13 Areas of Diversity Every Recruiter Needs to Know

 Areas of diversity to include when recruiting

-These two factors are often considered the same, let’s clear up the differences.
+These two factors are often considered the same, so let’s clarify the differences.
 Race comes from biological heritage; it determines the color of someone’s skin and physical features.
-However, ethnicity is a learned, cultural trait.
+However, ethnicity is a learned cultural trait.

 2. Identifying gender & gender expression

-We are thrilled to see these two diverse factors being expressed more and depicted positively in mainstream media.
-Gender as a construct is something that is being questioned more and more, with younger generations adopting a fluid and freer outlook earlier in life.
+We are thrilled to see these two diverse factors expressed more and depicted positively in mainstream media.
+Gender as a construct is being questioned more and more, with younger generations adopting a fluid and freer outlook earlier in life.

 Gender Bias Report